Heard You’ve Got A Little Problem Concerning Smokers’ Lips

 There are tiny capillaries present under the surface of your lips.
-The blood running through these capillaries are responsible for their rosy hue.
+The blood running through these capillaries is responsible for their rosy hue.
 Now the more you smoke, the weaker these capillaries get.
 With pressure from the toxins present in smoke, they ultimately give way and burst.
 When that happens, your rosy lips get clouded with hues of black.

 Lack of oxygen

-Among the 4000 chemicals that make up cigarette smoke, is the potentially lethal carbon monoxide.
-When you inhale this gas, it interferes with your blood stream and reduces the supply of oxygen circulating through your body.
+Among the 4000 chemicals that make up cigarette smoke is the potentially lethal carbon monoxide.
+When you inhale this gas, it interferes with your bloodstream and reduces the supply of oxygen circulating through your body.
 One of the outcomes is bluish-blackish lips.